Working at Woldingham

 Plus

-Part time, Term time
+Full time, Term time.

-Start date: January 2026 or April 2026
+Start date: September 2026

 Salary: Competitive

-This role will close at 09.00am on Tuesday 7th October 2025.
-Interviews will take place on Monday 13th October 2025.
+This role will close at 09.00am on Monday 2nd March 2026.
+Interviews will take place on Friday 6th March 2026.

 Woldingham is a happy and successful Catholic boarding and day school for girls aged 11 to 18 and is firmly established as one of the top girls’ independent schools in the UK, outperforming many schools that are far more selective in their admissions process.
 Central to this achievement is Woldingham’s academic enrichment and extra-curricular programme, pastoral support and caring community.
 Close to London, yet in an outstandingly beautiful rural setting, Woldingham has a strong community and culture building on a proud heritage that stretches back 180 years.
 We are committed to an exciting future that is underpinned by fresh ideas, an innovative spirit and state-of-the-art facilities.